 I grabbed my journal, thrust my pen in my pocket, fitted my iPod with earbuds into place and started to pace.
 Back and forth.
-Fort and bath.
+Forth and back.
 Eyes boreing holes into walls.
 Room spinning.
 Bright white.
 Antiseptic.
 Rubbed raw.

 My sister touched my arm gently and guided me to the cafeteria where I swayed smoothly to melodies soothing the seething in my system.
 I document the experience in my journal:

 I’m having a manic episode waiting for Dad to get out of surgery.
 I am afraid of losing control.
-I’m sitting with April, Jon, and Amber, hoping their presence will calm me down… I got very little sleep last night… I’m afraid of losing control of something.
+I’m sitting with April and Amber [my neice], hoping their presence will calm me down… I got very little sleep last night… I’m afraid of losing control of something.
 Deep breath in.
 Slow breath out.
 Sip of lavender tea.

 I’m exhausted, but there is no way to rest.
 My mind races.
 I am agitated.
 I want to pace.
 Jump out of my skin.
 Explode.